The View From Ventress News

 Ann Fisher-Wirth, professor of English and director of the Environmental Studies Minor

-Kentucky couple supports individuals pursuing notable foodways work.
+Kentucky couple creates Smith Symposium Fellows to support individuals doing notable foodways work.

 - The Oxford American: Trash Food